 The 'Cue, as Charlotte Thompson locals call it, has been an annual community event since 1958.

-The National Society Daughters of the American Colonists goals are to be patriotic, historical and educational in honoring heritage.
-The national goals are accepting heritage to guide and strengthen the present and accepting our heritage by preparing for the unseen future.
+The National Society Daughters of the American Colonists goals are to be patriotic, historical and educational in honoring our heritage.
+The national goals are accepting our heritage to guide and strengthen the present and accepting our heritage by preparing for the unseen future.
 These goals are reflected by the State Society by giving scholarships to nursing students.